Middle School (5th-8th) FAQs

 Q: What goals do you have for your Middle School program?

-A: We desire to provide a Christ-centered, relationship-based education experience that is relevant to our students and which rightly values faith and character development, parental involvement and each student’s unique, God-given gifts and skills.
-We keenly feel the importance of being in the “here and now” with our students and helping them grow and develop into young women and men who know who they are and, more importantly, whose they are (the Lord’s).
-We also desire to produce students who are independent in their learning, intellectually curious and who will be prepared organizationally for successful learning at the university level should they choose that path after High School.
+A: We desire to provide a Christ-centered, relationship-based educational experience that is relevant to our students and which rightly values faith and character development, parental involvement and each student’s unique, God-given gifts and skills.
+We keenly feel the importance of being in the “here and now” with our students and helping them grow and develop into young women and men who know the Lord.
+We also desire to produce students who are intellectually curious, who are moving toward greater independence in their learning, and who will be prepared to be successful in High School and beyond.

 Q: How is the Christian aspect of the school implemented?

 A: First and foremost, our teachers work from the basis of a Christian worldview, both in their example as Christian character models and in the instruction and training of the students.
 We are more concerned about the state of our students' hearts toward God and their character than we are in where they are functioning academically, and as such our teachers take the time to speak into these most important areas.
 While we feel that parents have a direct call to train their children from scripture, we see our role as one which lends support to what parents are teaching in the home.
-Our teachers lead devotionals and also raise discussions on Biblical truths as opportunities arise throughout the course of the school day.
-Our Middle Schoolers also engage in a Biblical Studies class as a part of their regular classroom instruction.
+Our teachers lead devotionals, pray with our students, and raise discussions on Biblical truths as opportunities arise throughout the course of the school day.
+Our 5th and 6th graders also engage in a Biblical Studies class as a part of their regular classroom instruction.

 Q: I heard that CHLG is a Micro-School.
 What does that mean?